carloscastellanos/teaching/STAR701/colloquy/colloquy.md

 ```

-## Introducing the Webcam as an External Actor (The True Paskian Element)
+## Introduce the Webcam as an External Actor (The True Paskian Element)
 Now, the webcam can be introduced as a way for the human (or anything else) to influence the system.
 This is a much more sophisticated and appropriate use.
 So make sure the core system is working.

 1. Declare this variable at the top of our sketch (i.e. before the `setup()` function).